Korean War Legacy Project

 Bio

-Frederick Schram grew up in San Francisco, California, attending a high school that overlooked the Golden Gate Bridge.
-With the encouragement of a retired Army major who was one of his professors at junior college, he joined the United States Army reserves in 1952 and was activated into the regular Army in 1953 as part of the 25th Division.
-He arrived in Korea after the Armistice and was assigned to work with KMAG, the Korean Military Advisory Group, to assist in the recovery of South Korea.
-One of the projects he worked on was the reconstruction of the Korean railroad near Busan.
+Frederick Schram grew up in San Francisco, California, attending George Washington High School which overlooked the Golden Gate Bridge.
+With the encouragement of a professor at the junior college, who was a retired Army major, he joined the United States Army Reserves in 1952 and activated into the regular Army in 1953.
+He arrived in Korea after the signing of the armistice and was first assigned with the 25th Division to secure the area.
+In 1954, he chose to stay in Korea to work with KMAG, the Korean Military Advisory Group, to assist in the recovery of South Korea.
+As part of his work with KMAG, he was a member of the team who oversaw the reconstruction of the Korean railroad near Busan.

 Video Clips